vipul2802/o365hq.com/content/blog/What is GDPR and how is it related to you.md

 manage your own data subject requests for the data that's located within the Microsoft 365 environment, and a similar sort of software in Azure and Dynamics that allow you to process requests for identities or customer records (possibly stored in Dynamics).
-Within the Office 365 environment, you can search across Exchange Online, SharePoint Online, OneDrive for Business (including Teams and Groups) and public folders.
+Within the Microsoft 365 environment, you can search across Exchange Online, SharePoint Online, OneDrive for Business (including Teams and Groups) and public folders.
 There are over 80 supported sensitive data types, but a